John Albert Johnson: Governor

-In his 1904 inauguration speech, Johnson called for the two-year term to be extended to four years, more funding for roads, more funding to rural schools, and several other important ideas.
+Several reforms of a progressive nature were carried out during Johnson's tenure.
+In his 1904 inauguration speech, Johnson called for the 2-year term to be extended to 4 years, more funding for roads, more funding to rural schools, and several other important ideas.
 Johnson's ability to reason and work with legislators of both parties resulted in such reform legislation as a reorganization of the state's insurance department to the benefit of policyholders, reduction of railroad passenger and freight rates, and removal of constitutional restraints on the legislature's power to tax.
 Johnson was reelected in 1906 and 1908.
 He began his third term with reservations.
-At that point, he had had over four surgeries for his intestinal problems, and he wanted to pursue a promising sideline as a public orator.
-This chronic illness forced him to head to the Mayo Clinic once again on September 13, 1909.
+At that point, he had had over four surgeries for his intestinal problems, and wanted to pursue a promising sideline as a public orator.
+His chronic illness forced him to head to the Mayo Clinic once again on September 13, 1909.
 When he died suddenly at age 48 from post-operative complications, which included an infection, the state's citizens were grief-stricken.